 - Do you disagree with your assessment?
 If you disagree with the assessment of your property, you can ask MPAC to review your assessment through the request for reconsideration process.

 - Did you demolish or have a fire on your property?
+Did you not have normal use of your property due to renovations?
+Are there clerical errors in your assessment?
 A property owner may make an application under Section 357 or Section 358 of the Municipal Act for a refund of property taxes for the following reasons: